-Year 1, Term 1:
+Year 1, Fall Term:

 PIBS 503: MCDB students and MCDB primary PIBS students will take PIBS 503, which covers issues in research ethics.
-PIBS 503 is a one-credit course and can be applied towards the requirement for four cognate credits discussed below.
+PIBS 503 is a one-credit course and counts towards the requirement for four cognate credits.

-MCDB 614: This 3-credit course introduces beginning Ph.D. students to model organisms widely used in molecular, cellular and developmental biology and to several powerful experimental approaches that can be used to study these organisms.
-The emphasis is on understanding the types of experiments for which each organism is particularly well suited.
+MCDB 614: This 3-credit course introduces beginning Ph.D. students to the research and the model organisms widely used in molecular, cellular and developmental biology.
+It also emphasizes appropriate experimental design and strategies, and it aims to help students learn to effectively read and critically evaluate research papers.

-ONE of the following four courses: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), Human Genetics 541 (Gene Structure), and MCDB 610/Neuroscience 601 (Principles of Neuroscience I).
-This class serves to fulfill 3-4 cognate credits needed to advance to candidacy.
+ONE of the following four courses: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), Human Genetics 541 (Gene Structure), or Neuroscience 611, 612, and/or 613 (1 credit each).
+This serves to fulfill the 3 additional cognate credits needed to advance to candidacy.

 MCDB 800: Weekly Department Seminars.
+This one-hour seminar series includes speakers from other institutions and helps students broaden their understanding of MCDB research.
 Attendance is mandatory for all first-year students and highly recommended for second year students.
-An attendance sheet will be kept to verify compliance.
+An attendance sheet is kept to verify compliance.